Jackass: The Movie: Sequels

 Jackass: The Movie was filmed with a modest budget of approximately $5 million, but earned more than $22 million during its opening weekend, effectively managing to secure the top spot at the box office for its debut and immediately making back its budget at least 4 times over.
 It eventually grossed more than $64 million in North America alone.

 Initially meant as the "grand finale" for the series as several cast members, most notably Bam Margera and Steve-O, focused on new shows outside the Jackass brand, the crew ultimately decided to reunite for another film as Steve-O in particular realized part of the reason he did Jackass-style stunts on his programs was because of how much he enjoyed working with the crew.

 On September 22, 2006, Paramount Pictures released Jackass Number Two.
-A feature titled Jackass 2.5 was compiled from outtakes shot during the making of the second film and released direct-to-DVD on December 26, 2007.
+A feature titled Jackass 2.5 was compiled of interviews with the cast and crew members, and outtakes shot during the making of the second film, and released direct-to-DVD on December 26, 2007.

 In December 2009, Paramount Pictures and MTV Films issued a press release that a second sequel titled Jackass 3D would be made.
 It was released on October 15, 2010.
 The movie was filmed in 3D starting in January 2010.
-Jackass 3.5 was compiled from outtakes shot during the making of the third film.
+Jackass 3.5 was compiled of interviews with the cast and crew members, and outtakes shot during the making of the third film.
 The film was released in weekly installments on Joost from April 1 through June 13, 2011.
 The entire film was then released direct-to-DVD on June 14, 2011.

 In July 2013, a spin-off movie titled Jackass Presents: Bad Grandpa was announced.
 It was released on October 25, 2013, exactly 11 years after Jackass: The Movie came out.
 Unlike the other Jackass movies, this one has a story and features just Johnny Knoxville dressed as his grandpa character, Irving Zisman.
 A separate movie titled Jackass Presents: Bad Grandpa.5 was made out of unused footage, outtakes, and interviews with the cast and crew members during the making of Bad Grandpa.
 This film premiered on MTV on June 15, 2014.

 In December 2019, a third sequel, Jackass Forever, was announced and scheduled to be released on March 5, 2021, but was eventually delayed for July 2, 2021, and again to September 3, 2021.
 In April 2021 the movie was delayed again to October 22, 2021.
 In September 2021, the movie was delayed once more to February 4, 2022.
-Jackass 4.5 is compiled of outtakes shot during the filming of the fourth movie and was released on Netflix on May 20, 2022.
+Jackass 4.5 is compiled of interviews with the cast and crew members, and outtakes shot during the filming of the fourth movie and was released on Netflix on May 20, 2022.

-Legacy

-Japanese game developer Goichi Suda (aka SUDA 51) is a fan of Jackass: The Movie.
-The main character of the 2007 No More Heroes video game, Travis Touchdown, was inspired by Johnny Knoxville.
+In January 2026, Knoxville announced that Jackass: Best and Last would be released in theaters on June 26 of that year.
+Like the title says, it is the last Jackass movie.
+It will also not have a .5 sequel.